A Guide to Ontario Condominiums for New Buyers

 Under Ontario law, a reserve fund must be established for scheduled major maintenance items such as repaving parking areas or replacing a roof, and also to handle emergencies.
 A portion of the condo fees goes towards the reserve fund every month.

 There is no set standard fee for the province.
-Increases in the fees are managed by the condo board of directors, and are normally set annually as part of the budget process.
-Occasionally a major emergency repair can require a special assessment which is a one time payment to cover each owner’s share of the costs of the emergency repair.
+Increases in the fees are managed by the condo board of directors and are normally set annually as part of the budget process.
+Occasionally a major emergency repair can require a special assessment which is a one-time payment to cover each owner’s share of the costs of the emergency repair.
 Normally a special meeting of the owners will be called by the board of directors to discuss the problem and the costs of the repair.

 Condo ownership is an easy entry to owning a home in Ontario.
-The costs of ownership are relatively stable and owners only need worry about the interior of their units.
-For these same reasons, condos are commonly purchased by investors rental pools exist in many of the larger condominium complexes.
+The costs of ownership are relatively stable and owners only need to worry about the interior of their units.
+For these same reasons, condos are commonly purchased by investors rental pools that exist in many of the larger condominium complexes.

 Then make sure to check out our Bookstore... we have titles packed full of premium offshore intel.
 Instant Download - Print off for your private library before the government demands we take these down!